SkyrilHD/Dell-Exx50-Hackintosh/README.md

 ## Download and Install

-Copy the EFI folder to your EFI partition...
+Go to the [Releases](https://github.com/SkyrilHD/Dell-Exx50-Hackintosh/releases/) page of this repo and download the latest release.
+Then, copy the EFI folder to your EFI partition...
 That's it.

 ## What to expect